 - A signed TBC form (if applicable);

-Third step: Residence permit
+Third step: Application Residence permit

 Once the required documents are collected, the application for the residence permit can be filed.

-In order to travel to the Netherlands for a stay of longer than 3 months, the employee may require a visa, a so-called Regular Provisional Residence Permit (MVV).
+In order to travel to the Netherlands for a stay of longer than 3 months, the employee may require a visa, a so-called Provisional Residence Permit (MVV).
 If an MVV is required, the application for the MVV and the residence permit are filed in one single procedure.
 The application can be filed while the employee is still living abroad.
-If the MVV is granted by the IND, the employee can collect the MVV from the Dutch embassy/consulate in their country of residence and has to travel to the Netherlands within 3 months.
+If the MVV is granted by the IND, the employee can collect the MVV from the Dutch embassy/consulate in their country of residence and is required to travel to the Netherlands within 3 months.
 Once the employee has arrived in the Netherlands, the IND will issue an invitation within approximately 2 weeks with details on when and where to pick up the residence permit.

 No Visa Requirement